• Vital Shift

 Either it's the controlled burn of a heavy set, or the helpless watching as your body forgets how to stand up from a chair.

-Either it's hard now, under a barbell that doesn't care about my excuses, or later, in a hospital bed that doesn't care about my regrets.
+It's hard now, under a barbell that doesn't care about your excuses, or later, in a hospital bed that doesn't care about your regrets.

 Every day, I still have to negotiate with myself.